Songbird Sings the Classics: Background and development

 On September 22, 2000, the Philippine Daily Inquirer published that Regine Velasquez would be performing a one-night concert at the Westin Philippine Plaza's Grand Ballroom in Pasay.
 The show was noted as Velasquez's commemoration of her fourteen-year career and was exclusively promoted by Maximedia International, with Pond's as its major sponsor.
 The set list featured songs curated from music of the 1960s and 1970s, including those of Leonard Bernstein, Michel Legrand, Henry Mancini, and Barry Manilow.
-It marked her first collaboration with conductor and music director Gerard Salonga, whose previous works were primarily with his sister Lea Salonga.
+It marked Velasquez's first collaboration with conductor and music director Gerard Salonga, whose previous works were primarily with his sister Lea.
 He has stated that he was thrilled with the idea of collaborating with other live performers: "I've always wanted to work with Regine, and I'm glad that we've been given a chance to do this concert together."
 Velasquez and Salonga were accompanied by the 15-member ensemble of the Manila Philharmonic Orchestra.

 Synopsis and reception

 The concert opened with the Manila Philharmonic Orchestra playing an overture rendition of Barbra Streisand's "Songbird" and continued with Velasquez singing the first few verses of the song as she emerged from the audience section, making her way to centerstage.
-She followed this with a performance of "You Will Be My Music", before transitioning into a Henry Mancini tribute number, which included the songs "Moon River", "Two For The Road", and "Moment To Moment".
+She followed this with a performance of "You Will Be My Music", before transitioning into a Mancini tribute number, which included the songs "Moon River", "Two For The Road", and "Moment To Moment".
 Next, Velasquez sang "Autumn Leaves" and "Tuwing Umuulan".
 The setlist continued with a medley of Basil Valdez's hits and Ryan Cayabyab's "Sometime Somewhere".
-The next number saw her perform a sultry rendition of Neil Sedaka's "Breaking Up Is Hard to Do".
+The next number saw Velasquez perform a sultry rendition of Neil Sedaka's "Breaking Up Is Hard to Do".
 This was followed by "If You Go Away", "What Are You Doing the Rest of Your Life?", and "Run to You".
-Shortly after, she stood next to the piano for a duet performance of "With You I'm Born Again" with Salonga.
+Shortly after, Velasquez stood next to the piano for a duet performance of "With You I'm Born Again" with Salonga.
 At this point, Velasquez began a Barry Manilow tribute number, before closing the show with "Somewhere", and an encore performance of "What Kind of Fool Am I?"

 The Philippine Daily Inquirer's Ruben Cruz was impressed by the show, describing Velasquez's and Salonga's collaboration a "brilliant team-up".
 He continued to compliment Velasquez's performance, writing, "After 14 years in the music business, it seems Regine has pretty much figured herself out.
 She knows where she's been and who she is and, even possibly, where to go, and the self-assurance shows onstage, in her performance, in the way she carries a conversation, even the way she looks."
-He highlighted how she can "sing every song and set the listeners into a particular mood", calling her a "true songbird indeed".
+Cruz highlighted how she can "sing every song and set the listeners into a particular mood", calling her a "true songbird indeed".
 A journalist from The Philippine Star wrote that the concert was "another coup in the live music scene".